COVID-19 Information

 -

 If your roommate tests positive for COVID-19, you may go about your regular routines with some modifications.
 Monitor yourself for symptoms, wear a mask for 10 days after your initial exposure, and test in five days or if you become symptomatic.
-If you choose to stay with a roommate who has tested positive while they complete their isolation, refer to CDC guidance on how to care for yourself.
 Additional housing options may be available while your roommate isolates.
 Please consider the following:

 - If you have off-campus friends or family nearby, you might consider staying with them.